cockroachdb/docs/decimal.md

 ## Description

-The `DECIMAL` [data type](data-types.html) stores exact, fixed-point numbers with no limit on digits to the left and right of the decimal point.
+The `DECIMAL` [data type](data-types.html) stores exact, fixed-point numbers.
 This type is used when it is important to preserve exact precision, for example, with monetary data.

 In CockroachDB, the following are aliases for `DECIMAL`: